-The electrical wiring and SPD/s and the assemblies installed in a common enclosure with other electrical installation wiring and equipment shall be segregated by barriers from other equipment.
+The electrical wiring and SPD/s and the assemblies may be installed in a common enclosure with other electrical installation wiring and equipment provided the electrical equipment terminals having a minimum degree of protection of IP2X.
+Where IP2X degree of protection cannot be achieved then the SPD/s shall be segregated by barriers from other electrical equipment.

 Provision shall be made to work on other electrical installation equipment without the need to disturb the SPD/s and the assembly connections in any way.
 Measures provided for locking the SPD assembly shall be arranged to permit such locking without the need to disturb other electrical installation equipment.